 How To Choose the Best Down Jacket for You

 Getting the right jacket could be the difference between staying warm or being uncomfortably cold all day.
 Ultimately, you're looking for the right jacket to suit your specific needs and lifestyle.
-If the choices in down jackets seem intimidating, relax—we're here to help.
+If the many choices of down jackets seem intimidating, relax—we're here to help.
 We'll explore the nitty-gritty of what makes a great down jacket and unpack the differences between down, synthetic, winter, softshell, and hardshell jackets, just in case down jackets aren't the right type for you.

 Jacket Genders